 Jill Kay, UKCP Registered Integrative Psychotherapist & Counsellor.
 BA Hons.

-I've worked as a Counsellor & Psychotherapist for 16 years offering long & short term therapy in my private practice.
+I've worked as a Counsellor & Psychotherapist for more than 18 years offering long & short term therapy in my private practice.
 I also work for public & private sector, & charity organisations, and have experience working with NHS clients via an IAPT service.

 I see my role as a therapist as being to help you become more aware and more 'in touch' with yourself, & helping you gain a better understanding of yourself - on the basis that the more you understand yourself, the greater the likelihood that you'll make choices that will work for you, or be able to move on from past experiences that may still be affecting you.